songlab-cal/CherryML/README.md

 # CherryML: Scalable Maximum Likelihood Estimation of Phylogenetic Models

 This package implements the CherryML method as applied to:
-1. The classical LG model of amino acid evolution (involving a $20 \times 20$ rate matrix), as well as
+1. The classical LG model of amino acid evolution with site rate variation [Le and Gascuel 2008] (involving a $20 \times 20$ rate matrix), as well as
 2. A model of co-evolution at protein contact sites (involving a $400 \times 400$ rate matrix).

+Note that (1) is NOT the LG rate matrix but the LG _model_; the LG rate matrix [Le and Gascuel 2008] was estimated under the LG model using a specific dataset (a version of Pfam from 2008).

 We expect that the CherryML method will be applied to enable scalable estimation of many models in the future.